ecoslacker/ecoslacker.github.io/_posts/2015-12-16-end-of-first-semester.md

 layout: post
 title: End of first semester
 ---
 In august of this year I started a new stage in my life because I enter to the <a href="http://portal.chapingo.mx/iauia/" target="_blank">agricultural engineering master program</a> at Chapingo University, and this december I'm ending the first semester.
-I have to say it wasn't easy.
+I have to say it wasn't easy, instead it was very challenging.

 ![calculadora]({{ site.baseurl }}/images/calculator.jpg)